ietf-tools/bibxml-service/docs/ref/glossary.rst

       An :term:`indexable source` (living in a Git repository) that contains two kinds of data:

+      (Not really a mirror, since its contents are not supposed to receive any updates.)

       - Original XML files as served by xml2rfc tools web server.

         These files are supposed to be periodically overwritten using rsync from rsync mirror.

       - :term:`Optional “sidecar” YAML files <xml2rfc sidecar metadata file>`.

+      Read more in :ref:`sourcing-xml2rfc-archive`.

       .. seealso:: :mod:`xml2rfc_compat.source`